techniixdotcom/niixkey/README.md

 work in progress

-love chillis love it hot, but fuck the root
+love chillis, love it hot

 work in progress